ChaoticSomeone/Chaos-JFX-Utils/README.md

 **Disclaimer:** Do NOT expect regular updates on this library, it's most likely that I will only make changes or additions when I find some annoying tasks in JavaFX that I want to simplify into a single method.

+## Software Versions
+In case you wonder about the version of my software:
+- Java SDK: Adoptium Temurin 21 (v21.0.2)
+- Maven: Apache Maven 3.9.6

 ## Classes

 ### StageCJFX